-Please, spend some time pondering over these questions.
+Please spend some time pondering these questions.
 If you can come up with clear-cut goals for your corporate presence on Instagram, then that’s a good start.
 If not, then maybe your brand is not meant for Instagram.

-Fashion, Food, Entertainment, and Media.
-These industries by their nature always have something new to discuss.
+Fashion, food, entertainment, and media.
+These industries always have something new to discuss.

 They are never at a loss as to having content to post to their Instagram account.

-If your brand isn’t related to any of the above industries, then you probably will not do well on Instagram.
+If your brand does not relate to any of the above industries, then you probably will not do well on Instagram social media network.